 We have to be very, very careful with ourselves to not get worse.
-We have to protect our brains from overstimulation and our bodies from overwork, but travel without crashing is possible even when you are severe (though travel is not safe at 100% I’m afraid).
+We have to protect our brains from overstimulation and our bodies from overwork, but travel without crashing is possible even when you are severe (though not when you are very severe).
 If we can tolerate some movement and sound and light and different visuals we don’t have to stay trapped in bed for our whole lives.
 There are still things we can still experience and enjoy.

 PACE and REST

 I hope you have already learned this is the secret to living with ME/CFS.
 You need to stay well within your safety envelope for activity when outside or traveling.
 This might mean using a wheelchair when you don’t normally use one.
 Being totally careful can be impossible during a trip through the airport, but what you can do is rest very carefully for the week before and completely (laying down in dark quiet room) at least half a day after.
 If you use a wheelchair take full advantage of it.
 Manage the expectations about the pace of activities with your travel companions ahead of the trip.
 Take every opportunity to rest in quiet and dim light between activities.
 Take a day or half a day in the hotel while they go out if you need to.

 Hydrate Always have water or your hydration of choice with you and keep drinking.
 I really like a mix of 1/4 lemon-ginger-echinacea juice and 3/4 water when I can, but traveling it is easier to add emergen-C or Rebound powder or similar to a water bottle.
 With ME/CFS you are more likely to have orthostatic intolerance, which gets worse with dehydration, and flying dehydrates, so make sure you stay hydrated!